Hermine kicks up stiff winds in Northeast US

 Meanwhile, in Florida where Hermine first made landfall early Friday as a Category 1 hurricane, at least 34,361 customers remained without power as of 8 a.m.
 Monday, according to the Florida Division of Emergency Management.

-Leon County -- located in the northwestern part of the state at the top of the Big Bend -- reported the most outages -- 19% of its customers had no power.
+Leon County, which is located in the northwestern part of the state at the top of the Big Bend, reported the most outages -- 19% of its customers had no power.
 Adjacent Wakulla County reported 18% of customers without power.

-Hermine has been linked to at least two deaths -- a man sleeping in a tent in Ocala who died after a tree fell on him and the death of a truck driver whose vehicle overturned due to high winds in eastern North Carolina.
+Hermine has been linked to at least two deaths -- one man sleeping in a tent in Ocala died after a tree fell on him, while another, a truck driver, died when his vehicle overturned due to high winds in eastern North Carolina.

 Ruined holiday weekend